-Ron Hextall is in his third season as general manager for the Flyers, and his 22nd overall season in the organization.
+Ron Hextall is in his fourth season as general manager for the Flyers, and his 23rd overall season in the organization.
 He was named to the post on May 7, 2014 after serving as assistant GM and director of hockey operations for a season.

 Hextall returns to the Flyers after spending the previous seven seasons with the Los Angeles Kings, where he held the title of vice president and assistant general manager.
 He assisted in all facets of the Kings’ hockey operations department while helping the team win the 2012 Stanley Cup championship.
 He also served as the general manager of the Manchester Monarchs, Los Angeles’s primary affiliate in the American Hockey League.
 The Monarchs made the playoffs in six of their seven seasons under Hextall’s watch, including a division title in 2007 and two trips to the AHL’s Eastern Conference Finals.

 Prior to joining the Kings, Hextall spent the previous seven seasons in the Flyers front office.
 He became a pro scout in 1999 upon his retirement as a player, and served in that role for three seasons before being promoted to director of pro player personnel in 2002.
 In his front office positions with the Flyers, Hextall was instrumental in the club’s three Atlantic Division titles and two trips to the Eastern Conference Finals while the club averaged nearly 102 points per season.